SalmonMode/salmonmode.github.io/_pages/waterfall_simulation_writeup.md

 ## Limitations

 There's a number of factors that go in to how a sprint plays out.
-It would be impractical to attempt to account for everything, so the model I've come up with makes a few assumptions.
+It would be impractical to attempt to account for everything, so the simulation I've come up with makes a few assumptions.

 ### Internal Software Quality (ISQ)

-This model does not account for the decreases in ISQ that would likely occur from the programmers not writing the automated checks themselves, and doing so at the appropriate levels.
+This simulation does not account for the decreases in ISQ that would likely occur from the programmers not writing the automated checks themselves, and doing so at the appropriate levels.
 So it assumes the programmers are never slowed down by the code having low quality.

 This is unrealistic, but this was an intentional decision to see how events played out without this being a factor.

 ### Not The First Sprint

-This model assumes that the sprint it will be simulating is not the first.
+This simulation assumes that the sprint it will be simulating is not the first.
 It also simulates a small portion of the previous sprint to prepare work for testers in advance, as would normally happen in such a system.

 ### Regression Checking

-The model assumes that there were some things _not_ automated in previous sprints, and that there is already some amount of time that must be spent at the end of each sprint by testers checking things by hand to make sure that everything that was "done" in that sprint didn't break anything from previous sprints.
+The simulation assumes that there were some things _not_ automated in previous sprints, and that there is already some amount of time that must be spent at the end of each sprint by testers checking things by hand to make sure that everything that was "done" in that sprint didn't break anything from previous sprints.
 This starts out as a static number of days, where all time, other than that spent in meetings or on lunch, is spent performing those regression checks.

 It also assumes that all tickets that were "done" in the most recent sprint were automated, and thus won't increase the amount of time needed to be spent on regression checking in the "current" sprint.

-### Previous Sprints

-The model assumes that previous sprints have gone mostly successfully, but some things weren't automated, which means time must be spent by testers doing regression checks for those things.

-It also assumes that all tickets worked on in the previous sprint were completed and automated.

-### Future Automation

-The model does not attempt to account for time that may become available in future sprints to automate regression checks.

 ### Automation Maintenance

-The model does not account for any time that would have to be spent doing maintenance to keep the automated checks working as desired.
+The simulation does not account for any time that would have to be spent doing maintenance to keep the automated checks working as desired.

 ### Previous Regression Check Automation

-The model does not attempt to have the testers automate regression checks for tickets "done" during from previous sprints.
+The simulation does not attempt to have the testers automate regression checks for tickets "done" during from previous sprints.
 This shouldn't affect the outcome though, as a sustainable process would be able to prevent the list of unautomated regression checks from growing further.

 ### Ambiguous Priority